 Are you looking for cheap insurance?

-For centuries a fairly small number of underwriters would guarantee insurance policies, which were then sold by brokers.
+For centuries a fairly small number of underwriters would guarantee insurance policies, which were then sold by insurance providers.
 Recently, with the coming of the Internet, price comparison sites took a huge slice of the British market for routine policies such as for cars and houses, by allegedly cutting out the middleman.
 Is this what really happened though, and has it led to lower premiums - or higher ones?

 Yes and no. Initially, to be listed by the major sites there was a condition (since blocked by the Competition Commission) that the insurance provider could not offer cheaper prices elsewhere, including directly from their own website.
 So, buying through the price comparison site made sense because a cheaper, identical policy from the same provider couldn't be found elsewhere.
 Comparing prices led to increased competition between these insurers, which is always good for the consumer!

-However the overwhelming majority of 'insurers' on these sites are actually brokers who, as before, re-package policies provided by underwriters.
+However the overwhelming majority of 'insurers' on these sites are actually insurance providers who, as before, re-package policies provided by underwriters.
 They still took a commission for handling the policy.
 However, on top of this was the hefty fee charged by the price comparison site!
 Yes, insurers were obliged to be more competitive but the insurance market is not all that profitable to start with, so more money had to be found from somewhere, not least of all to pay for the comparison site's charges.
 The answer was profitable addons like courtesy car cover, extra payments for services such as changes of address, large compulsory excesses, and, not least of all, increased prices for renewals.
 So, overall, the claims that price comparison sites have led to lower premiums is open to argument.

 There certainly are advantages in using one if you are buying routine products such as car, van, energy or home cover.
 Many insurance providers like to specialise in certain segments of the market; so the one that is the cheapest for, say, a young sports car driver could be the most expensive for a middle aged motorist with a family car and a long no claims record.